 How To Thrive In The Free-Product Economy.
 Building technology has never been cheaper than it is today.

 Or maybe $5 million.
 Not that the founder intended to spend it, but would knowledge that the money was there get the company to take more risk?
 Would it grow faster?
 For Matthew Dornquast of Code 42 Software Inc., having money does let him be more aggressive.
+It's been 10 months since Code 42, based in Minneapolis, announced a $52.5 million investment by the venture capital firms Accel Partners and Split Rock Partners, the first capital the company has ever raised.
 Facebook Tests Ranked Comments to Boost Engagement.
 Facebook is testing a new comments format on brand and subscriber pages by placing the most engaging comments up higher on posts, the company confirmed on Monday.

 Introducing new LaunchRock Themes, Insights & Advanced Landing Pages.
 Plus, we’re including a few other cool new features.
 Redesigned: Faster.
 Cleaner.
 All Grown Up.
+Simply, we rewrote our entire product from scratch.
 Ads Disguised as Content Mislead, Annoy [Statistics] >Native, Schmative…its getting hard out here for a Brand Pimp…While “Native” advertising is the meme of the moment in publishing ad circles, recent data may show that today’s users aren’t too keen, or at the least, very confused by ads that blur the line on content and promotion.

 But launching a new feature can take weeks or even months, and for a scrappy startup that’s a potentially make-or-break issue.
 Our design studio works with dozens of startups each year to help teams define their products and features.
 Lessons for Data Driven Businesses.
 Robert J.

 He’s mashing and mashing and mashing on the down-arrow key while squinting at his laptop screen.
 Wetherell eventually finds the right email, but not before admitting his true feelings for Google’s popular messaging product.
-"It’s a frickin’ mess right now," he says.
-"I just want to find that frickin’ email, but I have to go all the way down here--wait, wait, there it is--way down here.
-This is basically the inbox fatigue we’re all now dealing with. " Streak Raises $1.9 Million For Gmail-Based CRM App.
+Streak Raises $1.9 Million For Gmail-Based CRM App.
 Streak has raised $1.9 million for its CRM service that uses a Google Chrome extension to share your email and track deals through your Gmail inbox.